Platonic-Systems/secrix/README.md

 }
 ```

-will allow you to use `--u my-user` when encrypting a secret.
+will allow you to use `-u my-user` when encrypting a secret.
 Similarly, defining `secrix.hostPubKey` for some
 `nixosConfigurations` will allow you to use `-s my-host` (assuming `outputs.nixosConfigurations.my-host`).

 ## Defining Secrets